ynab guide

 You can repeat this cycle whenever you get paid.
 Just because the rest of the world is confined to predictable weeks and months doesn’t mean you have to be.

 Do you earn money that comes in a big windfall every couple of months?
 Super.
 Do you wait tables and get paid every day?
 Can-do.
 Something in between?
 It doesn’t matter.
-Keep following the steps, keep budgeting, and you’ll reach your financial goals.
+Keep following the steps, keep giving your dollars jobs, and you’ll reach your financial goals, irregular income or not.